Click on a tab below to learn more about how to….

 This two day class introduces participants to what it means to be a follower of Jesus, and explores who we are as a church community.

-Friday – Informal dinner together with our pastor and his wife at their home.
+Friday – Informal dinner together at a pastor’s home.

 Saturday – Learning together about the following topics: